 If you’ve spent any time on Pinterest, you know that it’s all about beautiful Pinterest Pins.
 If you’re like many Pinners, you’ve spent more time looking than you have adding your own original content.

-Two-thirds of all Pinned content is from a businesses website so make sure that you’re adding Pins to your website or blog to make your content shareable.Two-thirds of all Pinned content is from a businesses website.
-Click To Tweet
+Two-thirds of all Pinned content is from a business’s website so make sure that you’re adding Pins to your website or blog to make your content shareable.Two-thirds of all Pinned content is from a businesses website.

-Let’s start with the basic parameters for Pinterest Pins:
+Let’s start with the basic size dimensions for creating a pin.